“Look at the picture”: cognitive load theory and Reading Recovery

 Greg Ashman [@greg_ashman on X] is Deputy Principal at Ballarat Clarendon College, Victoria.
 He is a prolific blogger and has written three books: The truth about teaching: An evidence-informed

-, The power of explicit teaching and direct instruction, and A little guide for teachers: Cognitive load theory.
+guide for new teachers, The power of explicit teaching and direct instruction, and A little guide for teachers: Cognitive load theory.
 Greg is an honorary fellow at the Australian Centre for the

 Advancement of Literacy, Australian Catholic University, and a part-time professor at Academica University of Applied Sciences in Amsterdam.
 Prior to moving to Australia, Greg worked at several comprehensive schools in London.